Kin The Know

 Now that you've finally welcomed your newborn into the world, you're probably not looking to get pregnant immediately.

-While you want to spend the time soaking up your new baby, you're also probably excited about giving your body a break after nine months of pregnancy as well as the physically demanding experience of birth.
+While you want to spend the time soaking up your new baby, you're also probably excited about giving your body a break after 9 months of pregnancy as well as the physically demanding experience of birth.

 If you're breastfeeding, this can impact the contraception method you choose as some forms of birth control aren't recommended for breastfeeding parents.